-- High capacitance values can make the input sensitive to mains hum pickup, if the resistance level is high. - Very high filter inductance or capacitance may prevent the capacitance compensation feature to work properly. - High filter resistances (over some kΩ) at the room temperature produce significant thermal noise - A danger with LC filters is, that the input circuit starts to resonate at some high frequency.
-When checking for a resonance with a scope and signal generator (cryostat is warm, signal is injected via a high resistance), remember that the sensor value and also the Q-value of the circuit can be much lower when the sensor is not cooled.
+- High capacitance values can make the input sensitive to mains hum pickup, if the resistance level is high. - Very high filter inductance or capacitance may prevent the capacitance compensation feature to work properly, resulting in nonlinearity. - High filter resistances (over some $k\Omega$) at the room temperature produce thermal noise degrading the noise performance of the bridge. - A danger with LC filters is, that the input circuit starts to resonate at some high frequency.
+When checking for a resonance with a scope and signal generator (cryostat is warm, signal is injected via a high resistance), remember that the sensor value and also the Q-value of the circuit can be much lower when the parts are warm.